 - Some programmes may give higher weighting or preference for certain elective subjects in admission selection.
 Please refer to the ‘Programme Information’ for details or click here.

 Calculation of scores for applicants with more than 1 sitting in HKDSE Examination

-The University will calculate the best grades attained by an applicant from the most current two sittings of HKDSE taken by the applicant.
+OUHK will consider the best grade attained for a particular subject from any sittings of HKDSE examination taken by the applicant.
 There is no grade penalty for multiple sittings.

 First Year Tuition FeeUpdated

 Whole Programme: HK$296,664

 Estimated Programme Fees after deducting NMTSS subsidy (HK$31,300/year), if applicable